 How Health Affects Performance

 If we are healthy, we are more productive.
 We take fewer absences, meaning that there are fewer chances of work piling up after taking time to rest.
-Being healthy also means that we are more motivated to work, recover faster from sickness and less prone to long-term ailments.
+Being healthy also means that we are more motivated to work, recover faster from sickness, and are less prone to long-term ailments.

 How Work Affects Health

 In a poll done by CNN Philippines, 23 percent of over 200 respondents cited job (or studies) as the main cause of their stress.
 And this stress can cause are headaches or stomachaches or make existing problems work.
-Multiple studies show that some sudden emotional stresses — especially anger — can trigger heart attacks, arrhythmias, and even sudden death.
+Multiple studies show that some sudden emotional stresses—especially anger—can trigger heart attacks, arrhythmias, and even death.

 Environmental factors, too, affect our health.
 Poor air quality can affect the respiratory system.
 And pieces of furniture that are not ergonomic can affect the musculoskeletal system.

 Organizations need to understand that workplace health is important.
 Now, it’s not just enough to offer basic medical aid to employees.
 We need to be actively concerned with how we could promote good health not just on ourselves, but to others in our respective organizations.
 And, in the long run, these changes will help the organization big time.